qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Creating a stored Connection ............................

-|mActionAddOracleLayer| The first time you use an Oracle Spatial data source,
+|addOracleLayer| The first time you use an Oracle Spatial data source,
 you must create a connection to the database that contains the data.
-Begin by clicking on the |mActionAddOracleLayer| :sup:`Add Oracle Spatial Layer` toolbar button, selecting the |mActionAddOracleLayer| :menuselection:`Add Oracle Spatial Layer...` option from the :menuselection:`Layer` menu, or typing :kbd:`Ctrl+Shift+O`.
+Begin by clicking on the |addOracleLayer| :sup:`Add Oracle Spatial Layer` toolbar button, selecting the |addOracleLayer| :menuselection:`Add Oracle Spatial Layer...` option from the :menuselection:`Layer` menu, or typing :kbd:`Ctrl+Shift+O`.
 To access the connection manager, click on the **[New]** button to display the :guilabel:`Create a New Oracle Spatial Connection` dialog.